GlacioHack/xdem/docs/source/index.rst

 Welcome to xdem's documentation!
 ================================
-xdem aims to make Digital Elevation Model (DEM) comparisons easy.
+xdem aims to make Digital Elevation Model (DEM) analysis easy.
 Coregistration, subtraction (and volume measurements), and error statistics should be available to anyone with the correct input data.